krizto8/ATM/README.md

 ## Python ATM Simulator

 A simple python application that mimics the functions of an ATM.
-Includes most of the basic and intermediate python fundamentals.
+Includes the basic and intermediate python fundamentals.

 ## Features